 Increasing bitter flavoured foods in the diet

-In terms of putting this research into practise, there are plenty of bitter flavoured foods one can add to the diet beyond alcoholic bitters which prompted this post in the first place.
-A good starting place is to use more herbs and spices as these are one of the most concentrated source of bitter principles.
-In our house we try to keep a few pots of growing herbs on hand in the kitchen so it is easy to add them to any meal.
+In terms of putting this research into practice, there are plenty of bitter flavoured foods one can add to the diet beyond alcoholic bitters which prompted this post in the first place.
+A good starting place is to use more herbs and spices as these are one of the most concentrated sources of bitter principles.
+In our house, we try to keep a few pots of growing herbs on hand in the kitchen so it is easy to add them to any meal.

 - Herbs and spices Add fresh dill, fennel, parsley or coriander leaves to salads, or seeds of poppy, coriander and celery to cooked vegetables.
 Curries and sauces allow concentrated doses of these ingredients in one meal.
 A village in Italy with large number of healthy centenarians place a lot of faith in rosemary which they use with most meals [The Telegraph, 5/9/16]